 Boxes and boxes of vinyl, cds, tapes, mini disks and reel to reel were transferred from Dave’s bungalow to the Red Gables attic room.
 Much of these boxes contained Dave’s recordings of the folk clubs he had been involved in and also concerts of the Norfolk West Gallery Quire which he sung in.
 A few boxes full of books and a couple of musical instruments were also included.

-The first sort of music has almost been completed (December 2020).
-His collection has been so far divided into Classical, English Folk, Irish Folk, American Folk, Scottish and Welsh Folk, Jazz, Easy Listening, European and World Music.
+The first sort of music was completed in December 2020.
+We removed all taped copies of commercially available LPs and CDs as these are governed by strict copyright laws, as well as the recordings of many radio programmes of a folky and non-folky nature.
+His remaining musical collection was divided into Classical, English Folk, Irish Folk, American Folk, Scottish and Welsh Folk, Jazz, Easy Listening, European and Global/World Music.

 IOR writes: Going Digital with IO Radio’s ‘The Gap Year Show’